Maxyapper7/website/content/posts/2022/apt.md

 #This command finds and installs packages
 #This also must be run as sudo
-#Ex: sudo apt install neofetch
+#Ex: Sudo apt install neofetch
 ```
 ### Search
 ```
 apt search <package>

-#This command searchs the repositroies that you have activated
+#This command searches the repositories that you have activated
 #This command does not have to be run as sudo
-#Ex: sudo apt search openjdk
+#Ex: Sudo apt search OpenJDK
 ```
 ### Update & Upgrade
 ```